ssdunit/ViReL/blog.md

 ## <font style="font-family:Merriweather">3.2 Proof of concept 2 — GRPO on an SLM for GSM8K</font>

-To de-risk the RL infrastructure independent of the vision modality, we ran Group Relative Policy Optimization (GRPO) — the algorithm introduced in DeepSeekMath — on a small language model against GSM8K, using Unsloth + TRL's GRPOTrainer.
+We ran Group Relative Policy Optimization (GRPO) — the algorithm introduced in DeepSeekMath — on a small language model against GSM8K, using Unsloth + TRL's GRPOTrainer to get a better understanding of GRPO as well as the rewards system

 ### Why GRPO over PPO?